DUNE/dune-justin/docs/awt.md

 visible at the foot of
 [that stage's page](https://justin.dune.hep.ac.uk/dashboard/?method=show-stage&request_id=1&stage_id=1).

-The production VOMS proxy normally used by the generic job for file uploads is made available to the AWT jobscript at `$JUSTIN_PATH/awt-proxy.pem` and this is currently used for both read and write tests.
+The production VOMS proxy normally used by the wrapper job for file uploads is made available to the AWT jobscript at `$JUSTIN_PATH/awt-proxy.pem` and this is currently used for both read and write tests.